Troubleshooting¶

 Solution:

 Add knownWebViewClasses in FTExt to include the actual custom WebView classes used.
-It is recommended to add the base WebView class in your business first.
+It is recommended to add the base WebView class in the business first.
 If the inheritance hierarchy is deep, you can add both the base class and the currently used class.
-This ensures the Plugin correctly identifies WebView calls and avoids duplicate ASM insertion for the custom WebView's internal methods.
+This allows the Plugin to correctly identify WebView calls and avoid repeated ASM writing for internal methods of custom WebViews.

 FTExt {